TU-Brooks-Coleman/Practicum-5-Repo/README.md

 - Replace the instances of `<operator>` with the appropriate operator.
 - `Execute the file` and make any other needed changes to execute properly.
   (Make sure that you get the results indicated in the line comments)
-- `Run the predefined tests` (click Tests icon in the left column under Tools) and correct any logic errors.